 You can’t be stopped.
 You have a window.
 The time is now.

 All the A players will work with you now if you are strong.
 Other startups will fail, and you can acquire their talent, their IP, their customer bases for cheap.
 All the rewards go to those who can survive.

 Techstars is here to help.
 We’re going to keep growing and keep investing.
 Because we know that this is the time for founders everywhere to step forward, not backward.

 You can learn more about the resources we’re creating for startups, my specific advice for what to do right now, and the economic commitments we’re making to our portfolio of startups right now to help them succeed, and you can meet our inspiring community of tens of thousands of the worlds best mentors, founders, and investors at Techstars.com.

 See you soon, I’m sure.

-David Cohen is the Founder and Managing Partner of Techstars.
+David Cohen is the Founder and Chairman of the Board of Directors at Techstars.
 David has been an entrepreneur and investor for his entire life.
 He has founded several companies and has invested in hundreds of startups such as Uber, Twilio, SendGrid, FullContact, and Sphero.
-David is the co-author with Brad Feld of Do More Faster; Techstars Lessons to Accelerate Your Startup and the co-host, also with Brad Feld, of the Give First podcast.
+David is the co-author with Brad Feld of Do More Faster: Techstars Lessons to Accelerate Your Startup and the co-host, also with Brad Feld, of the Give First podcast.